Prosition of civil society represented by CAN International.

 accountability for climate injustices.

-After continuous negotiations from 2007 up to the 2011 Durban Climate Conference there is no progress on an new climate Treaty.
+After continuous negotiations up to the 2019 Madrid COP 25 Conference there is no progress on an new climate Treaty or agreement to put global emissions into decline.

-Neither the governments of the US nor China, responsible for most emissions, will consider a binding international agreement, meaning they have no intention of reducing emissions- only the carbon intensity of their fossil fuel economies.
+Neither the governments of the US nor China, responsible for most emissions, will consider a binding international agreement, meaning they have no intention of a zero fossil fuel of carbon combustion economy

 We have no future with today's greenhouse gas polluting economy